okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 > **Note:** This feature is only available as a part of the Okta Identity Engine.
 Please [contact support](mailto:dev-inquiries@okta.com) for further information.

-Application sign-on Policy, which determines the extra levels of authentication (if any) that must be performed before a specific Okta application can be invoked, and are always associated with an application via a Mapping.
-The Okta Identity Engine always evaluates both Okta Sign On Policy and the Sign On Policy for the application.
+The app sign-on policy determines the extra levels of authentication (if any) that must be performed before a specific Okta application can be invoked.
+It is always associated with an app via a Mapping.
+The Okta Identity Engine always evaluates both Okta sign-on policy and the sign-on policy for the app.
 The resulting user experience will be the union of both policies.
-App Sign On Policies have the type ACCESS_POLICY.
+App sign on policies have the type `ACCESS_POLICY`.

 > **Note:** App Sign On policies have a max limit of 5000 for each organization.
 > There is a max limit of 100 rules allowed per policy.